rdbartram/dftaiblog/src/posts/dsc/28-days-dsc-28.md

 layout: post
 lang: en
 author: rdbartram
-title: '28 Days of DSC: Day 18 The Finale'
+title: '28 Days of DSC: Day 28 The Finale'
-description: For help debugging an troubleshooting DSC configurations and resources.
+description: Welcome to the last post in this series...😭.
-excerpt: For help debugging an troubleshooting DSC configurations and resources.
+excerpt: Welcome to the last post in this series...😭.
 cover: true
 coverFullPath: /images/28dsc
 categories: